Welcome High School Seniors, Guidance Counselors, and Principals!

 supporting information of the applicant's choice as described in the Official Rules.

 We award a variety of scholarships every year.
-Each scholarship will be paid, as long as the student meets the requirements of the college chosen, maintains a suitable scholastic level, and continues
+Each scholarship will be paid, as long as the student meets the requirements of the college chosen.
+Students planning to attend one of the Military Academies or who have been awarded full four-year tuition scholarships will be eligible an award.

-We invite you to explore our newly redesigned web site, which contains all of the information candidates should require to prepare and submit an application, including
+We invite you to explore our web site, which contains all of the information candidates should require to prepare and submit an application, including

 The program's Official Rules, requirements, and procedures